Gain insights on training, challenges, and more in leadership. Vital info for professionals to enhance their skills in a dynamic workplace.

 However, it seems that many managers still fail to recognize the warning signs regarding their employee’s satisfaction and the overall risk of resignation.
 A recent Capgemini survey among non-supervisory employees revealed that only 28% of respondents are satisfied with their job.
 In stark contrast, 80% of leaders believe that their employees are satisfied, according to the same survey.

 To prevent a high employee turnover rate, companies need to focus on enhancing their work culture and improving employee engagement.
 In this blog post, you will find some of the top causes of employee turnover and how you can reduce the risk of good employees leaving your company.
+Additionally, understanding the Payback Period associated with employee investments can contribute to long-term retention strategies.

 First, it’s important to know the difference between the two main types of employee turnover: voluntary and involuntary.
 Voluntary turnover includes all employees who leave your organization by choice, either through resignation or retirement.